HEALTH CARE & PHARMASTARTUPS & SMB

 Brian Pereira

 Brian Pereira is an Indian journalist and editor based in Mumbai.
 He founded Digital Creed in 2015.
 A technology buff, former computer instructor, and software developer, Brian has 29 years of journalism experience (since 1994).
-Brian is the former Editor of CHIP and InformationWeek magazines (India).
-He has written hundreds of technology articles for India's leading newspaper groups such as The Times of India and Indian Express Newspapers (among others).
-And he has conducted more than 300 industry interviews during his journalism career.
-Brian also writes on Aviation, cybersecurity, startups, and topics directed at small and medium businesses.
-He achieved certifications from the EC-Council (Certified Secure Computer User) and from IBM (Basics of Cloud Computing).
+Brian is the former Editor of CHIP India, InformationWeek India and CISO Mag.
+He has served India's leading newspaper groups: The Times of India and The Indian Express.
+Presently, he serves the Information Security Media Group, as Sr. Director, Editorial.
+You'll find his most current work on CIO Inc. During his career he wrote (and continues to write) 5000+ technology articles.
+He conducted more than 450 industry interviews.
+Brian writes on aviation, drones, cybersecurity, tech startups, cloud, data center, AI/ML/Gen AI, IoT, Blockchain etc. He achieved certifications from the EC-Council (Certified Secure Computer User) and from IBM (Basics of Cloud Computing).
 Apart from those, he has successfully completed many courses on Content Marketing and Business Writing.
+He recently achieved a Certificate in Cybersecurity (CC) from the international certification body ISC2.
 Follow Brian on Twitter (@creed_digital) and LinkedIn.
 Email Brian at: [email protected]

-Related Articles
+Similar Articles